richardpaulhudson/coreferee/README.md

 ![Structure of an ensemble member](https://github.com/explosion/coreferee/blob/master/docs/nn_structure.png)

-Cross-linguistically, four training epochs were found to offer the best results; adding more training epochs caused the accuracy to start to tail off again owing to overfitting.
 Training for all relevant spaCy models for a given language takes between one and two hours on a high-end laptop.

 <a id="adding-support-for-a-new-language"></a>